harvard-dce/zoom-harvester/README.md

 **Meeting ids: meeting_uuid, series_id**

 To Zoom, meeting means both an individual instance of a meeting and a series of meetings.
 There are unique ids for each meeting instance, and series ids that can remain static for a series of reoccuring meetings.
 The Zoom API docmentation refers to both types of ids as "meeting id".
-We will refer to those as _meeting_uuid (individual meetings), and _series_id_(series of meetings).
+We will to the id for an individual meeting as _meeting_uuid_, and the id for a series as _series_id_.

 **Meeting types: live vs past**

 When calling /metrics/meetings, you must specify meeting type: live or past.
 Live meetings are meetings that are currently happening and do not have an end time or duration yet.
-All live meetings become past meetings so this script only searches for past meetings.
+All live meetings become past meetings so meetings.py only searches for past meetings.

 _**More notes on meetings:**_